Wilmer Flores Preview, Player Props: Giants vs. Phillies

-The San Francisco Giants and Wilmer Flores (.457 slugging percentage over his past 10 games, including two homers), take on starting pitcher Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+Wilmer Flores, with a slugging percentage of .457 in his past 10 games -- including two home runs -- will be in action for the San Francisco Giants against the Philadelphia Phillies, with Michael Lorenzen on the hill, August 23 at 4:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Phillies.
+In his last game he had a hitless showing (0-for-3 with an RBI) against the Phillies.

 Wilmer Flores Game Info & Props vs. the Phillies